 In the X11 Menu check the “Enable X11 Forwarding” checkbox and type “localhost:0” in the X display location field.
 Clicking open will open a terminal window where you can login.

-Using macOS, we will also need to install an X windows server application to allow the cluster to forward GUI information to your local system.
+Using macOS, we will also need to install an X windows server application to allow Summit to forward GUI information to your local system.
 For Mac, we will use an application called XQuartz to accomplish this.
 Download and install XQuartz here.

 Opening the application will bring up a terminal window.
 In this window, you will ssh to login.rc.colorado.edu as you normally would except you’ll include the “-X” flag: